poornachander007/Namaste-React/NOTES.md

 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`

+## 1. useContext vs Redux

+- **useContext:** A React hook for accessing values from a Context Provider.
+It's suitable for simple state management within a component tree.
+- **Redux:** A more powerful state management library for complex applications.
+It provides features like time travel debugging, persistence, and middleware.

+## 2. Advantages of Redux Toolkit over Redux

+- **Pre-built utilities:** Redux Toolkit provides built-in utilities like `createSlice`, `createAsyncThunk`, and `createEntityAdapter`, simplifying development.
+- **Immer integration:** Uses Immer for immutable state updates, making code more concise and less error-prone.
+- **Bundled with Redux:** Comes bundled with Redux, eliminating the need for separate installations.

+## 3. Dispatcher

+A dispatcher is a function in Redux that is used to dispatch actions to the store.
+Actions are plain JavaScript objects that describe the changes that should be made to the state.

+## 4. Reducer

+A reducer is a pure function that takes the current state and an action as input and returns a new state.
+It defines how the state changes in response to actions.

+## 5. Slice

+A slice in Redux Toolkit is a pre-configured set of reducers, actions, and selectors for a specific domain of the application.
+It simplifies state management for smaller parts of the application.

+## 6. Selector

+A selector is a function that is used to select a specific part of the state.
+It helps keep the components decoupled from the store and makes it easier to manage complex state structures.

+## 7. createSlice and its configuration

+`createSlice` is a function in Redux Toolkit that generates a slice object, including reducers, actions, and selectors.
+It takes the following configuration options:

+- **name:** The name of the slice.
+- **initialState:** The initial state for the slice.
+- **reducers:** An object containing reducer functions.
+- **extraReducers:** An object containing additional reducers for asynchronous actions.

+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`